 Note: two-factor authentication does not replace the need to use strong passwords on your WordPress websites.

-WP 2FA is a free WordPress two-factor authentication plugin developed by us.
+WP 2FA is a free WordPress two-factor authentication plugin we developed.
 We went the extra mile to make this plugin very easy to use for both the administrator managing the website, and also the users.
 Upon installing the plugin you are presented with a setup wizard.
 Users setup 2FA on their accounts via a wizard as well, so they do not need to have any technical expertise and do not need the helpdesk’s assistance.

-WP 2FA supports multiple two-factor authentication protocols (such as TOTP and HOTP) and backup codes.
+WP 2FA supports multiple two-factor authentication protocols (such as TOTP and HOTP) and also 2FA backup codes.
 The features that make this WordPress 2FA plugin unique are:

-- 2FA policies; website administrators can require all the users, or a number of users to enable 2FA,
+- 2FA policies; website administrators can make 2FA mandatory to all WordPress users,

-- Administrators can also configure which 2FA methods the users can use,
+- Administrators can also configure which 2FA methods users can use,

 - A grace period to configure 2FA (configurable by admin) for users who are required to use 2FA,